ucan-wg/invocation/README.md

 ## 1.3 A Note On Serialization

 The JSON examples below are given in [DAG-JSON](https://ipld.io/docs/codecs/known/dag-json/), but UCAN Invocation is actually defined as IPLD.
-This makes UCAN Invocation agnotsic to encoding.
+This makes UCAN Invocation agnostic to encoding.
 DAG-JSON follows particular conventions around wrapping CIDs and binary data in tags like so:

 ``` json
 // CID